Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Larvae develop in warm, shallow water

-• Adult mosquitoes emerge and begin reproducing
+• Adults emerge and begin reproducing

-• The cycle repeats several times before midsummer
+• The cycle repeats several times before midsummer arrives

-Why Standing Water Is Still the Biggest Problem
+Standing Water Remains the Biggest Culprit

 Common breeding locations include: